Free Pima County Public Records Search (Criminal, Marital, Court)

 The Superior Court of Pima County hears cases related to civil, criminal, family law, juvenile, and probate matters.
 Court records are maintained by the Pima County Clerk of the Superior Court.

-Searchers can find Pima County public records involving court cases by using the Clerk’s online Record Search tool or by requesting copies in person or by phone, fax, mail, or email.
+Searchers can find Pima County public records involving court cases by using the Clerk’s online Record Search Tool or by requesting copies in person or by phone, fax, mail, or email.

 To request records in person, visit the Clerk’s office during office hours (Monday through Friday, from 8 a.m. to 4:30 p.m.) at this location: